 - Properly using and maintaining smoke alarms

 - Developing and practicing escape plans once an alarm goes off

 - Policy to encourage wider use of residential sprinkler systems

 - Regulations to make household products more fire-safe

 - Creating plans and policies to address the specific needs of groups at high risk of fire injury and death: the elderly, the disabled, the young, and the poor

-Smoke alarms are often the only warning that a sleeping family has that smoke and fire is spreading in their home.
-If you or a family member has been injured by smoke inhalation or fire, you may wish to contact a personal injury lawyer.
+If you or a family member has been injured by smoke inhalation or fire in someone else’s home, you may benefit from contacting a personal injury lawyer.